katejou/LearnGit/cmdEx.md

 3. git reset --hard
 (committed > deleted all changes)

 Becareful!!
+Don't use that, I have been a victim right now!
 It really just wipe out everything you have made before that point!

 $ git reset --hard 11ff211

-(when I try this, it was the ID of 'adding file 1', and then it wipe out file2-7, and all the changes I have made in this file)
+(when I try this, 11ff211 was the ID of 'adding file 1', and then it wipe out 'adding file2-7', and all the changes I have made to this notes in between)

+$git reset --hard Head~1

+## Reflog & Cherry-pick

+Reflog track where Head has been on local, within 90 days.

+$ git reflog

+This can let us found the hash commit ID which we 'reset hard' on.
+That ID could save what have been throw away.

+$ git cherry-pick 11ff211

+11ff211 is an example